-On December 19, 2002, the Village established the Police Pension Trust Fund, a singleemployer, defined benefit pension plan, for the benefit of the Village of Royal Palm Beach Police Officers.
+On December 19, 2002, the Village established the Police Pension Trust Fund, a single-employer, defined benefit pension plan, for the benefit of the Village of Royal Palm Beach Police Officers.
 The Plan covered substantially all full time Police personnel through September 30, 2006.
 During 2006, the Village voted to contract with Palm Beach County for police services and all Village police officers joined Palm Beach County's Sheriff Department as of October 1, 2006.
-In addition, the Village amended the Plan to allow police officers the option to opt out of the current Plan and join the County's retirement plan or remain in the Village amended the Plan.
+In addition, the Village amended the Plan to allow police officers the option to opt out of the current Plan and join the County's retirement plan or remain in the Village's Plan.
+All but six Plan members opted out of the Plan.
 In August 2008, the Village amended the Plan to provide for retirement after 16 years of service, a pension benefit of 2.5% per year of credited service and the creation of a share plan to be funded exclusively with Chapter 185 premium tax receipts received from the State.
 In conjunction with this amendment, the remaining six plan members retired and the Plan purchased annuities for each of these members to satisfy all future pension obligations under the amended Plan.

 The Plan administrator is the Florida Municipal Pension Trust Fund which provides employee pension plans with administrative and investment services.
-NOTES TO FINANCIAL STATEMENTS